francoisrobertlab/modules/README.md

 ## Configure

-All users that want to use robtools will need to run the configuration script.
+All users that want to use modules will need to run the configuration script.

 ```shell
 ~/projects/def-robertf/apps/modules/configure.sh